Longtime Mariners fan breaks ankle from tackle by other fan trying to catch a foul ball

 Ramseur’s wife, Sasha Summer Cousineau, was alerted to the injury via an SOS message from Ramseur’s Apple Watch.

-The Mariners’ liability release states that ticket holders assume risk of injury, including those caused by other spectators’ misconduct.
+The Mariners’ liability release states that ticket holders assume risk of injury, including that caused by other spectators’ misconduct.

-KIRO 7 reached out to the Mariners but have yet to hear back.
+KIRO 7 reached out to the Mariners but has yet to hear back.

 Ramseur has filed an assault report with the Seattle Police, who have confirmed that the investigation is ongoing.